gautham-hub001/Java/git-setup.md

 git remote -v

 # If not
-git remote add origin ssh://git@github.com:gautham-hub001/Java.git
+git remote add origin ssh://git@github.com:gautham-hub001/Java.git # This will add the remote to known_hosts file in .ssh folder

 git remote -v
 # output: